 “The paleo diet is designed to resemble what human hunter-gatherer ancestors ate thousands of years ago.”

-Foods allowed; meat and poultry, fish and seafood, eggs, fruits, vegetables, tubers, nuts and seeds and healthy fats and oils, salt and spices, tea and coffee.
+Foods allowed; meat and poultry, fish and seafood, eggs, fruits, vegetables, tubers, nuts and seeds and healthy fats and oils, salt (affiliate link) and spices, tea and coffee.
 If you can afford it, it is best to choose grass fed and organic but if not, just go for the most unprocessed choices.

 Foods to avoid; sugar and high-fructose corn syrup, grains, legumes, dairy (although some versions of Paleo do include full fat dairy like butter and cheese), some vegetable oils, trans fats, artificial sweeteners, highly processed foods.